adamchainz/django-mysql/docs/installation.rst

 ----

 **Are your tests slow?**
-Check out my book `Speed Up Your Django Tests <https://gumroad.com/l/suydt>`__ which covers loads of best practices so you can write faster, more accurate tests.
+Check out my book `Speed Up Your Django Tests <https://adamchainz.gumroad.com/l/suydt>`__ which covers loads of ways to write faster, more accurate tests.

 ----